blocto/fcl-swift/README.md

     try await fcl.login()
 }
 ```

+### Building your own wallet provider

+- Declare a wallet provider type and conform the protocol [WalletProvider](./Sources/FCL-SDK/WalletProvider/WalletProvider.swift)
+- If building a wallet involve back channel communication, Read the [wallet guide](https://github.com/onflow/fcl-js/blob/master/packages/fcl/src/wallet-provider-spec/draft-v3.md) first to build the concept of the implementation.

-Every walllet provider can use below property to customize icon, title and description.
+Every walllet provider can use below property from `WalletProvider` to customize icon, title and description.
+Those info will be shown [here](#wallet-selection)
 ```
 var providerInfo: ProviderInfo { get }
 ```

-### Building a FCL compatible wallet

-- Read the [wallet guide](https://github.com/onflow/fcl-js/blob/master/packages/fcl/src/wallet-provider-spec/draft-v3.md) to understand the implementation details.
-- Review the architecture of the [FCL dev wallet](https://github.com/onflow/fcl-dev-wallet) for an overview.
-- If building a non-custodial wallet, see the [Account API](https://github.com/onflow/flow-account-api) and the [FLIP](https://github.com/onflow/flow/pull/727) on derivation paths and key generation.

 ---

+## Next Steps

+Learn Flow's smart contract language to build any script or transactions: [Cadence](https://docs.onflow.org/cadence/).

+Explore all of Flow [docs and tools](https://docs.onflow.org).

+---

 ## Support

 Notice an problem or want to request a feature?
-[Add an issue](https://github.com/portto/fcl-swift/issues).
+[Add an issue](https://github.com/portto/fcl-swift/issues) or [Make a pull request](https://github.com/portto/fcl-swift/compare).

-Discuss FCL with the community on the [forum](https://forum.onflow.org/c/developer-tools/flow-fcl/22).

-Join the Flow community on [Discord](https://discord.gg/k6cZ7QC) to keep up to date and to talk to the team.